Family Lawyers Sydney

 What property am I entitled to if I split from my same-sex partner?

-If you are legally married or in a de facto relationship, the court will consider all of your assets, and your partners’ assets, in determining a property split.
+If you are legally married or in a de facto relationship, the court will, in most cases, consider all of your assets, and your partners’ assets, in determining a property split.

 That doesn’t mean you’ll automatically get half of everything.
 It depends on: